-To obtain a college degree is no easy accomplishment.
+Obtaining a college degree is no easy accomplishment.
 It requires countless hours of reading, study, writing, and research.
 Even so, the path to a college degree develops within a student’s mind the ability to analyze and synthesize information.
 It sharpens a student’s critical thinking abilities.

-Given the inherent danger and ambiguity required of military service, Critical Thinking is most necessary for leaders at all levels of the service.
+Given the inherent danger and ambiguity required of military service, Critical Thinking is most necessary for leaders at all levels of service.
 From the dirt-chewing Team Leader to the Commanding General, all leaders must have the ability to take information, analyze it, and make decisions that impact the mission.

 Getting a degree while in the military benefits the service member, their service, and America.

 The first step to getting a college degree is deciding to get one.
 That’s hard enough.
 But then, you see the dozens of programs available, covering even more subject areas than you’ve ever heard of.
 Which one do you pick?
 What should you study?

 That depends on what your career goals are.
 Life in the military does not last forever, and most depart their service before retirement.
 Your immediate and future career goals should play a large part in helping you decide what you should study.

 Personal interest or past military training?

 In the service, were you a medic or a corpsman?
 Maybe that’s a path you wish to continue.

 If you worked in an IT field like Cyber Security or Information Assurance, transitioning to those fields is fairly easy to do.

 But what if you want to do something else?